-River capture is the process where by a strong river diverts a parallel weak river and forms a strong stream through pirate stream.
-It is pirate stream that advances towards the weaker stream and capture it.
+River capture is the process whereby a strong river diverts a parallel weak river and forms a strong stream through a pirate stream.
+It is a pirate stream that advances towards the weaker stream and captures it.

 In order for river capture to develop the following conditions should be in operation:

 1. There must be a strong river flowing adjacent to the weak river so that the powerful stream may capture its weak neighbor.

 This is the most important condition for river capture.
 The strong river must have a steeper gradient and more water than the weak river.
 This means that the strong river has more energy to erode its bed and banks.
 The weak river, on the other hand, has less energy and is therefore more susceptible to being captured.